chickenPopcorn/EqEq/notes/language-reference-manual.md

  + **vectors**, like variables, but have square brackets (`[]`) after their identifier is indeed a _vector_ of numbers, eg: `myVector[]`

-2. **arithmetic** expressions: addition, subtraction, multiplication, division
+2. **arithmetic** expressions: addition, subtraction, multiplication, division, exponents
 3. **comments** characters ignored by the compiler
 4. **whitespace** to arbitrary length (eg: `a = 3` is the same as `a   = 3`)
 5. **string** literals used for printing